creatif-studio/guidelines/developeroperations/4-jenkins.md

 You can setup with 2 methods:

 - Native: We can deploy manually with native app
-- Container: We can deploy jenkins with rancher
+- Kubernetes: We can deploy jenkins with rancher

 ## Native